-If you’ve filed an insurance claim and your insurance provider has denied it or made an unsatisfactory settlement offer, you have options.
-Public insurance adjusters are available to help you through the difficult claim process and fight on your behalf for a better claim.
-This article will discuss:
+If you’ve filed an insurance claim and your insurance provider has denied it or made an unsatisfactory settlement offer, you have options for disputing the decision.
+Public insurance claims adjusters, also known as private insurance adjusters, are available to help you through the difficult claim process and fight on your behalf for a better claim decision.
+This article will cover:

-When you file a home insurance claim, your insurer can send their own claims adjuster to assess the damage.
-Your insurance company will then use their adjuster’s findings to decide if they will approve your claim and for how much.
+When you file a home insurance claim, your insurer can send its own claims adjuster to assess the damage.
+Your home insurance company will then use its adjuster’s findings to decide if it will approve your claim and for how much.
 These adjusters are employed by the insurance company.

 An independent adjuster is hired on a contract basis to handle claims for home insurance companies.
 These adjusters are usually freelancers.

-A public claims adjuster works on your behalf to get a better settlement when you file an insurance claim.
-A public adjuster is an independent contractor that works for you.
-They can advocate on your behalf for a better settlement and act as an advisor for you.
+A public claims adjuster works on your behalf to get a better settlement when you file an insurance claim, essentially serving as a contractor who works for you.
+They can advocate on your behalf for a better settlement and act as an advisor to you.

-A good public insurance adjuster will look for ways to get you the best settlement possible.
-Here’s how they do that:
+A good insurance adjuster will look for ways to get you a better settlement.
+Their skillset often includes:

-Before you hire one, most adjusters will give a free assessment.
-If they think you have a viable case, they will make themselves available.
-However, it’s important that you choose from a pool of licensed, reputable adjusters to use.
-You don’t want to give your money to someone pulling a scam.
+Before you officially hire a private insurance adjuster, most will assess your claim dispute for free.
+If they think you have a viable case, they will make themselves available for hire.
+However, it’s important that you choose from a pool of licensed, reputable adjusters.
+Otherwise, you run the risk of falling prey to a scam.

-If the disputed amount is small, you probably don’t need to call an adjuster at all.
-It has been suggested by experts that you don’t need to bring an adjuster in unless your claim is over $10,000.
+If the disputed dollar amount is small, you probably don’t need to call an adjuster at all.
+Some experts suggest that you don’t need to bring in an adjuster unless your claim is over $10,000.

 Thoroughly vetting any potential adjuster is vital.
 There are steps you can take to help make sure you’re getting a good adjuster:

-Most adjusters will charge a percentage of your claim total, usually between five to fifteen percent.
-This means that if your adjuster agrees to a ten percent fee and helps you negotiate a $5,000 settlement, their payout is $500.
-It is possible to negotiate the fee with your insurance adjuster.
+Most adjusters will charge a percentage of your claim total, usually between 5% and 15% of the payout sum.
+This means that if your adjuster agrees to a 10% fee and helps you negotiate a $5,000 settlement, their payout is $500.
+It is possible to negotiate the fee with your home insurance adjuster.

-Some states cap adjuster’s fee.
+Some states cap adjuster fees.
 This is done to stop adjusters from artificially inflating claims to earn higher payouts for themselves.
-This shouldn’t be an issue if you hire a licensed appraiser with good references.
+This shouldn’t be an issue if you hire a licensed private insurance adjuster with good references.